-In setting out this time frame, he noted that the world is likely to encounter many more bumps along the way in handling the crisis.
+In setting out this time frame, he noted that the world is likely to face many more bumps along the way in handling the crisis.

-While the availability of Covid-19 vaccines will progressively restart global travel, getting the world vaccinated will not be quick or easy.
+While Covid-19 vaccines will progressively restart global travel, getting the world vaccinated will not be quick or easy.

-That means that for the rest of this year - and perhaps a good part of next year - Singaporeans have to be prepared to live in an acutely changed world, Mr Wong said in a speech at the Institute of Policy Studies' Singapore Perspectives Conference on Monday (Jan 25).
+This means that for the rest of this year - and perhaps a good part of next year -Singaporeans have to be prepared to live in an acutely changed world, Mr Wong said in a speech at the Institute of Policy Studies' Singapore Perspectives conference yesterday.